504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Instruction and Assignment Accommodations

-Executive function challenges learners with ADHD, not intelligence.
-This affects planning, organisation, attention and behaviour (Brown, 2005).
-Teaching adjustments should target these deficits, rather than just giving extra time (Dawson & Guare, 2009).
+ADHD affects executive function, not intelligence.
+This means learners may find planning, organisation, attention and behaviour hard (Brown, 2005).
+Teaching adjustments should target these needs, rather than just give extra time (Dawson & Guare, 2009).

-Chunked assignments are more effective than extended deadlines.
+Chunked assignments are usually more useful than extended deadlines.
 Instead of "Write a five-paragraph essay by Friday," break it into: "Tuesday: outline with three main points.
 Wednesday: draft paragraphs 1 and 2.
 Thursday: draft paragraphs 3, 4, and 5.
 Friday: revise."
-Each chunk has its own deadline and a checkbox.
-This externalizes the planning that executive function would normally handle internally.
+Each chunk has its own deadline and checkbox, which externalises the planning that executive function would normally handle internally.

 Langberg et al. (2012) showed HOPS improved organisation for learners with ADHD.
 The trial saw better homework (d = 0.53) and skills (d = 0.64).
 Parents reported improved academic function (d = 0.42), compared to control groups.
 Langberg et al. (2012) found these gains lasted three months.